Coming up tonight on KSL Outdoors.

 KSL Outdoors, with Adam Eakle, is brought to you by your local Ford stores.

-Dude, we’ve got some lures that are guaranteed to catch fish.
+We’ve got some lures that are guaranteed to catch fish.
 We can’t account for you Adam but they are good lures.
 We are going to show you how to rig them.
-We are going to do everything to help you so you won’t be afraid to go to Lake Powell and have a great fishing trip.
-Good deal.
+We are going to do everything so you won’t be afraid to go to Lake Powell and have a great fishing trip.
 We are going after the big five down at Lake Powell.
 Some of the best fishing is going on right now.
 Let’s go hit the road.

 This has become kind of an annual thing for us hasn’t it?
-It has, it’s been uh… it’s always nice to get out of the cold country and come down here to Lake Powell when it’s warm in the spring and fish for some active fish.
+It has, It’s always nice to get out of the cold country and come down here to Lake Powell when it’s warm in the spring and fish for some active fish.

 Well we made it to Tapestry Wall this has historically been a good place for us to troll for both striper and walleye.
 A lot of times they are suspended here.

-Trolling for those species allows you to change up crankbaits, change up speeds, change up things a lot quicker and cover a lot of water, um, and it can be really effective, we had a pretty good day today.
+Trolling for those species just allows you to change up crankbaits, change up speeds, change up things a lot quicker and cover a lot of water and it can be really effective, we had a pretty good day today.

 In terms of crankbaits for trolling, I really like walleye divers.
 Silver and black, silver and blue, orange peel, chartreuse and white, they work really well.
 We caught fish today on flicker shads.